 By Ted Rubin

-This pattern changed with the arrival of the mass-market suburb after the war.
+This customer relationship management pattern changed with the arrival of the mass-market suburb after the war.
 Communities were no longer necessarily based around a Main Street shopping district and instead, we built shopping centers connected by carefully planned avenues and freeways.
 Home was no longer known as a particular town or village.
 Driving further was a way to find discounts and choice, and loyalty to a local retailer or brand was broken.
-Broken not just because of the availability of discounts, but because smaller local merchants could no longer afford to build relationships and compete with the discounted race to the bottom.
+Broken not just because of the availability of discounts, but because smaller local merchants could no longer afford customer relationship management and compete with the discounted race to the bottom.

 Retailers have stark choices to make and those leading the pack are already putting their focus on the technology to follow the new, personalized way of engaging and enlisting the content creation skills of influencers and users to share their stories with those who value what they have to say.

 The new pattern of customer relationship management bears striking resemblance to the grocery of 1900, but in some ways, it is better.
 The reach of a retailer is global, 24×7, and has a perfect memory for preferences and past transactions, and the ability to create relevant emotionally connected content at scale.
 The new retailer can manage a virtually unlimited number of conversations in exactly the same moment and offer something completely customized, individualized and relevant, in a voice appreciated and valued by their consumers.

 This is the corner grocer’s personal touch with far greater differentiation, choice, flexibility, channels, convenience, content, and ultimately, value.
 We’ve come full circle in customer relationship management, but to an even better place.